Well, traveling with a ferry from Santorini to Mykonos is one of the most popular Greek island hopping routes.

 Tip: Visit the picturesque village of Chora to admire the magnificent view and impressive churches.
 Also, swim on the gorgeous beaches of Agali and Katergo.

 Ferry from Santorini to Crete – the historical one

-Crete is the largest island of Greece, located at the southern part of the Aegean Sea.
+Crete is the largest island of Greece, located in the southern part of the Aegean Sea.
 What’s more, it’s one of the most popular destinations in Greece!

 So, what’s so special about Crete?

-The unique character of the island, the long history and diverse landscapes attract visitors of all ages and types.
+The unique character of the island, its long history, and its diverse landscapes attract visitors of all ages and types.